MichaelKim0407/wordpress-docker/README.md

 * Nginx for reverse proxy and SSL
 * Let's Encrypt SSL certificate

+## System Requirements

+1. Memory usage

+   This setup can run reliably with memory usage < 1G.
+   If using EC2 on AWS, choose the `micro` size.

+2. Disk space

+   This really depends on how much you want to put on your website.
+   The default option for EC2 (8GB) may not be enough.
+   I just went for 30G and it should last me a long time.

+   Alternatively, consider setting up an OS disk and a data disk, and mapping `/var/lib/docker` to the data disk.

 ## Prerequisites

 1. Docker and docker-compose are installed